exonum/exonum-doc/src/architecture/storage.md

 ### Keys sorting

 The tables implement iterators over keys and/or stored items.
 Such iterators use ordering by keys to define the iteration order.
-The way keys are sorted depends on the selected low-level database engine;
-Exonum uses a [LevelDB](#low-level-storage) where the keys are ordered lexicographically over binary sequences.
+Namely, keys are lexicographically ordered over binary serializations;
+this ordering coincides with that used in [LevelDB](#low-level-storage).

 ### BaseIndex